enthought/mayavi/docs/source/mayavi/example_using_with_scipy.rst

 menu.
 You can move the cut plane by clicking on it and dragging.

-To make the link between our numpy arrays and the visualization, we can use the same menu to add a Axes and an Outline.
+To make the link between our numpy arrays and the visualization, we can use the same menu to add an Axes and an Outline.
 Finally, let us add a colorbar.
 We can do this by typing::

     mlab.colorbar(title='Potential', orientation='vertical')